Mẹo Which question would the nurse ask to determine tolerance in a patient who drinks alcohol?

 Understanding the range of alcohol use

-Not all alcohol use is dangerous.
+use is dangerous.
 But if it causes or increases the risk of alcohol-related problems or complicates management of other medical problems, it’s definitely an issue.

 For the general adult population, NIAAA recommends the following drinking limits: